LLMs are Biased Evaluators But Not Biased for Retrieval Augmented Generation: Methodology

-To explore potential biases among different LLMs in the RAG setting, we selected two widely adopted models for our experiments: \texttt{gpt-3.5-turbo} and \texttt{LLaMA-2-70B-chat}~\cite{touvron2023LLaMA}.
 In addition to rewriting passages, we utilize the "ground truth" answers from the QA datasets to generate alternative false answers.
-We instruct the two LLMs to create answers that are semantically different but grammatically similar to the original phrases.
+We instruct the LLMs to create answers that are semantically different but grammatically similar to the original phrases.
 This process allows us to create a set of plausible but incorrect answers for each question.

-Finally, we remove the unrelated parts of the generated text from LLMs, then constructed a comprehensive passage bank by substituting both the ground truth answers and their corresponding false answers into the previously collected human-written and model-generated passages.
-This approach results in a diverse set of passages, encompassing various authorship conditions (human, GPT, LLaMA) and factual states (true, false), providing a foundation for our subsequent analyses.
+Finally, we construct false passages by substituting the ground truth answers in the human-written and model-generated passages with their corresponding generated false answers.

+This approach yields a diverse set of passages, encompassing various authorship conditions (human, GPT-3.5, GPT-4o-mini, Gemini, LLaMA, Mistral) and factual states (true, false), providing a foundation for our subsequent analyses.